testing-library/user-event/README.md

 `user-event` tries to simulate the real events that would happen in the browser as the user interacts with it.
 For example `userEvent.click(checkbox)` would change the state of the checkbox.

+> [The more your tests resemble the way your software is used, the more
+> confidence they can give you.][guiding-principle]

 ## Installation